Best Cherry Blossom Spots in Tohoku 2021

 I’m listing my picks of the best cherry blossom spots in Tohoku Region in 2021 🙂

-Note: Numbers of cherry blossom festivals and events in Japan in 2020 were cancelled due to coronavirus (Covid-19).
+Note: Numbers of cherry blossom festivals and events in Japan are cancelled due to coronavirus (Covid-19).
 Please check the latest information on official websites before visiting.

 Related article ▶ Japan Cherry Blossom Festival Cancellations due to Coronavirus (Covid-19)